jeanfortheweb/translata/README.md

 **Translata** was created when I struggled with the current i18n utilities avaible.
 They seem outdated, had features I don't need, or where unusable (in a smooth way) in modular environments.
 So I decided to create a utility based on functional principles with some simple goals:

 - **Modular** - Decide which features you need and in which environment.
-- **Independend** - No global scope, no mutations, no singletons.
+- **Independent** - No global scope, no mutations, no singletons.
 Create as many translators as you like.
 - **Easy** - It should be possible to mix and match a setup with minimal effort.

 **Translata** is completely written in TypeScript and supports advanced typings.